hem1999/Algorithms/README.md

 Incase you want to help me out in anything:
 Please do go through every algorithm or implementation of data structure and try to do it in less time and I would be more than happy to learn from others.
+You can help me out implementing algorithms or suggestion